 So many of us have been there….we look at a log, an alert, a ticket, and think “I have no idea what that device is.”
 Having worked countless incident responses it almost always happens.
 Asset management is one of the most difficult things anyone in tech has to maintain.
 I include it in tabletop exercises all of the time.
 “You have been contacted by an external party that device X is sending spam from your network.”
 There are many different services, applications, processes, etc. in the market that can assist in your work towards having better asset management.
 However, we know that not everyone has the budget for more tools and services, and even if you do, sometimes it’s nice to spot check to make sure they are working and finding everything as intended.

 This is where network scanning with Nmap comes in handy.
 Nmap is not just for finding open ports; it's also an excellent tool for discovering and cataloging the devices on your network.
 In this article, we'll walk you through using Nmap to create an inventory of your network assets.
+We've also worked with the fine folks at Lawrence Systems on a video tutorial, which you can follow along with below.

 Network asset discovery is the process of identifying and cataloging all devices connected to a network.
 This includes servers, workstations, network devices, printers, and even IoT devices.
 A thorough asset discovery process provides you with a clear picture of your network, which is essential for: